reduxjs/reselect/README.md

 ### Q: Are there TypeScript Typings?

 A: Yes!
 They are included and referenced in `package.json`.
 They should Just Work™.

+### Q: How can I make a [curried](https://github.com/hemanth/functional-programming-jargon#currying) selector?

+A: Try these [helper functions](https://github.com/reactjs/reselect/issues/159#issuecomment-238724788) courtesy of @MattSPalmer

 ## Related Projects